Igor (footballer, born 1980): Club career

-Born in Maceió, Alagoas, Igor made his professional debut in Portugal, with lowly F.C.
-Maia of Liga de Honra.
-Subsequently, he played two full seasons in the Primeira Liga, with S.C.
-Braga and Vitória de Setúbal, contributing four league goals at the former club as they finished fifth and qualified for the UEFA Cup.
+Born in Maceió, Alagoas, Igor made his professional debut in Portugal, with lowly Maia of Liga de Honra.
+Subsequently, he played two full seasons in the Primeira Liga, with Braga and Vitória de Setúbal, contributing four league goals at the former club as they finished fifth and qualified for the UEFA Cup.

-Halfway through the 2005–06 Portuguese League campaign, Braga relocated Igor's loan from C.F.
-Estrela da Amadora in the same league to Spain's Pontevedra CF, a side in the Segunda División B. The Galicians, in turn, after the move was made permanent in summer 2007, loaned the player several times during his contract, and he totalled 26 matches and six goals in the Segunda División for Girona FC and Levante UD, before returning to Pontevedra in January 2010 (also had a brief loan spell back in Brazil).
+Halfway through the 2005–06 Portuguese League campaign, Braga relocated Igor's loan from Estrela da Amadora in the same league to Spain's Pontevedra, a side in the Segunda División B. The Galicians, in turn, after the move was made permanent in summer 2007, loaned the player several times during his contract, and he totalled 26 matches and six goals in the Segunda División for Girona and Levante, before returning to Pontevedra in January 2010 (also had a brief loan spell back in Brazil).

-Igor suffered two relegations in 2010–11, one with Pontevedra and the other with CD Tenerife, joining the latter – in the second tier – in January 2011, on loan.
-In July 2011 he signed with another team in the country, UD Salamanca, moving to the Super League Greece with Panthrakikos F.C. in the summer of 2013 after the club folded.
+Igor suffered two relegations in 2010–11, one with Pontevedra and the other with Tenerife, joining the latter – in the second tier – in January 2011, on loan.
+In July 2011, he signed with another team in the country, Salamanca, moving to the Super League Greece with Panthrakikos in the summer of 2013 after the club folded.